 - How is A&E performance affected by pressures within hospitals?

 What is the A&E standard and how is the NHS performing?

 The NHS Constitution sets out that a minimum of 95 per cent of patients attending an A&E department in England must be seen, treated and then admitted or discharged in under four hours.
-This is commonly known as the four-hour standard.
+This is one of the ‘core standards’ set out in the NHS Constitution and the NHS Mandate, and is often referred to as the four-hour A&E target.